Ketan-Joshi/Terraform-MongoDB-Cluster/README.md

 This repository allows creating MongoDB ReplicaSet in AWS EC2 instances.
 It includes the following resources:

 - Jumpbox Instance:
-    * We are using this to access our MongoDB servers
+    * To access our MongoDB servers
+    * To copy replication and cluster configutration files to MongoDB servers
 - Primary MongoDB Instance
 - Secondary MongoDB Instances (you can define the count of read replicas here.
 For now, we are creating 2 secondary nodes)